bhauman/lein-figwheel/sidecar/README.md

 #<SystemMap>
 ```

-And if you look at the keys of the system map you will see that there
+Now if we insect the keys of the system map we will see that there
 is a new key.

 ```